b3i-gh/monster-hunter-be/README.md

   - set the maximum file size for upload to 4MB

 ### Future implementations:
- - implement all the tests
- - image upload from the mobile app
  - barcode recognition (possibly a front-end feature)